 Wall-balls are gift and a curse.
 However, the end result of performing this movement is a massive increase squatting ability, stamina, cardiorespiratory capacity—you name it.
 The bottom line is that wall-balls are a great exercise.

 Upon realizing this truth a few months ago, I decided to buy a medicine ball online.

-“Yeah, I’m a broke college student, but this is my fitness… Continue Reading
+“Yeah, I’m a broke college student, but this is… Continue Reading

 In this video, Concept2 master trainer Angela Hart discusses damper setting and cautions against calling it “the resistance.”